 17. Monkey Slug

-There are many different types of caterpillars in Georgia that come in various shapes and sizes.
-One type that is not very common, but can be found in many Southern states, is the monkey slug.
+Many different types of caterpillars in Georgia come in various shapes and sizes.
+The monkey slug is one type that is not very common but can be found in many Southern states.

 The monkey slug gets its name from its resemblance to a banana slug with arms and legs on the side.